Alex61B/Fashion-AI/README.md

 ---

 ## 🧠 Overview
-**ThreadTheory AI** is a proof-of-concept platform that helps fashion brands and sales associates connect data with storytelling.
+**ThreadNotion ** is a proof-of-concept platform that helps fashion brands and sales associates connect data with storytelling.
 It uses LLMs to generate emotionally resonant product descriptions and sell-through tips, while offering lightweight forecasting for SKU-level performance.

 This project showcases a full-stack build with LLM integration, backend APIs, a modern frontend, and cloud deployment.